StamatisDeli/udacity-restaurant-reviews.github.io/README.md

         I just have to press shift-refresh, and it's there. it's because of the browser cache.
 Other solution is start the server in incognito mode.

 3. I have to give the images an alt text, which I tried in main.js -> createRestaurantHTML () -> image.alt = "restaurant photo" which makes it appear in the html, but I am not sure it actually works, because it won't work on hover as usual.
 I managed to pass the custom na too!
 I did it in the map also!!!
+    The reviewer suggested that I give the images better custom alt descriptions, but that is much more complicated.
+I am guessing I would have to pass one to the json data.
+It was easier than I expected.
+I passed the data in json, then just called it in the restaurant object in main.js.
+Alain helped with that.

 4. I put a focus feature in the restaurant selection menu and the restaurant buttons.
 I decided to go with vivid colors.
     Done!

 5. Must fix focus for tab.
 I thing it must go from header to the filters.
 Tab-index maybe?
 I am still strying to skip the tabindex of the map, but tabindex="-1" doesn't do the trick...!
 I think the tab attribute can be removed with some code, but it looks like an overkill.
 Furthermore, the problem is that setting the tabindex manually 1:header, 2: dropdown menu....etc doesn't work either, 'cause the tab goes back to the maps (edited).
 Mohammed Riaad told me that G.M. can't be tempered with, so I won't be trying anymore.
+I decided to leave tabindex as is.
+After all it's not a good idea to mess with it.

 6. Must implement aria attributes.
 Note sure yet.
 I did some semantics.
+    Have to fix second page some stuff like the reviewer said.
+        Done, I think.

 7. Implement meta data for responsive UX
     Done!